 Permissive Parenting Cons

 Risky Behavior: Some studies have found that this type of parenting technique can lead to risky behavior in older children, especially pertaining to alcohol use.
-"A permissive parenting style combined with beer drinking are risk factors for alcohol abuse among late adolescents and young adults," one study says.
+"A permissive parenting style combined with beer drinking are risk factors for alcohol abuse among late adolescents and young adults," a 2015 study found.

 Lack of Boundaries: Kids can have no real sense of boundaries since their parents react to their actions rather than impose sanctions in advance.